GaneshJainarain/CarPricePredictionML/README.md

 ### Independent Vs Dependent Variables

-Dependent variables are nothing but the variable which holds the phenomena which we are studying.
+`Dependent Variables` are nothing but the variable which holds the phenomena which we are studying.

-Independent variables are the ones which through we are trying to explain the value or effect of the output variable (dependent variable) by creating a relationship between an independent and dependent variable.
+`Independent Variables` are the ones which through we are trying to explain the value or effect of the output variable (dependent variable) by creating a relationship between an independent and dependent variable.

 `Note` The iloc() function in python is one of the functions defined in the Pandas module that helps us to select a specific row or column from the data set.
 Using the iloc() function in python, we can easily retrieve any particular value from a row or column using index values.
 The iloc() function in python is one of the functions defined in the Pandas module that helps us to select a specific row or column from the data set.
 Using the iloc() function in python, we can easily retrieve any particular value from a row or column using index values.